ascoderu/lokole/README.rst

   git clone git@github.com:ascoderu/opwen-webapp.git

-Second, install the system-level dependencies using your package manager.
+Second, install the system-level dependencies using your package manager, e.g. on Fedora:

 .. sourcecode :: sh

-  sudo dnf install python3-virtualenv sudo dnf install npm
+  sudo dnf install -y python3-virtualenv npm

+Or on Ubuntu:

+.. sourcecode :: sh

+  sudo apt-get install -y python3-venv npm

 Third, use the makefile to verify your installation by running the tests and starting up the server.
 The makefile will automatically install all required